ronald808/ronald808.github.io/_posts/2012-03-24-HUD-and-widget.md

 layout: post
 ---

-Most 3D software have a need for some form of 2D overlay in screen-space coordinates with support for transparent (or semi-transparent) background.
-How to realize this with you favorite 3D API is pretty straigh-forward:
+3D applications often have a 2D overlay to display information in screen space.
+This head-Up Display (HUD) may be drawn directly from the 3D App:

-- Render 3D scene
+1. Render 3D content (Perspective Projection)
-- Switch to ortho projection with appropriate ModelView matrix/Vertex Shader to draw in “pixel-coordinate”
+2. Setup Ortho projection for screen-space drawing.
-- Render 2D HUD content
+3. Render 2D HUD content

 ![Head Up Display](/assets/images/hud-view.png)

-### Simple Head-Up Display (HUD) ? ###
+### Simple Head-Up Display (HUD)###

-If you only need a simple HUD composed of read-only, simple elements, you may not need much:
+When the HUD does not require user inputs and simple UI elements are needed, we may draw them directly:

 - Icons, frames and decoration may just be images stored in a texture atlas and render over quads in pixel coordinate
 - Text elements may require a high-level library if you need many fonts type/size combination, paragraph layout or strong unicode support.
 On the other end, for simple elements, you could also choose to deal with text rendering yourself using [FreeType](http://www.freetype.org) or an OS-dependent equivalent.
 Textual overlay is usually broken down into “dynamic” text (e.g.numbers) and “static text” (labels, warning, info, etc.).